elvin-mark/elvin-mark/README.md

 - 👋 Hi, I’m Elvin!
 Nice to meet you!
-- 👀 I’m interested in Machine Learning projects!
-Specifically in Computer Vision related projects! (but anything related with Deep Learning catch my interest)
+- 👀 I’m interested in Deep Learning/Machine Learning projects!
+Specifically in Computer Vision and Language Models related projects! (but anything related with Deep Learning catch my interest)
 - 🌱 I’m currently learning about NLP and the different architectures there is!

 <!---